All wood burning artists will have this thought cross their mind at some point, how can I make sure my wood burning art doesn’t fade?

 This piece of art is created on kiln dried basswood with a live bark edge.
 Display your sign in a dry area of your home and always keep it out of extreme temperatures and moisture to preserve it.

-It’s likely your customer will not know anything about this, so educating them will ensure that they will take care of the art to keep it looking great for years to come.
+It’s likely your customers will not know anything about this, so educating them will ensure that they take care of the art to keep it looking great for years to come.

 Leave a Reply